Perpetual Boards (also called evergreen boards) are ideal for workflows that don't follow a strict sprint or time-boxed cycle.

 You can see here that there are some external relationships that connect to some of the unassigned and overdue tasks on this board.
 This can help you to address any issues before negative downstream effects occur.

-The 2D board will display the values you decide to include - you can also show these boards by other data and can filter, and create views, etc. using selections from the control ribbon at the top:
+The 2D board will display the values you decide to include - you can also show these boards by other data and can filter, create views, etc. using selections from the control ribbon at the top:

-Click the icon in the board header that you wish to use: Views, Filters, Sort, Options:
+Click the icon in the board header that you wish to use: Views, Filters, Sort, Options.

 Add, remove, or reorder columns to match the way you wish to see the data (e.g., apply the Priority filter to only show high-priority work).